 The service discovery in a different PLMN is done by querying the "nf-instances" resource in the NRF of the Home PLMN.

 For that, step 1 in clause 5.3.2.2.2 is executed (send a GET request to the NRF in the Serving PLMN); this request shall include the identity of the PLMN of the home NRF in a query parameter of the URI.

+If the NRF in Serving PLMN knows that Oauth2-based authorization is required for accessing the NF Discovery service of the NRF in Home PLMN, e.g. by learning this during an earlier Bootstrapping procedure, and if the request received at the NRF in Serving PLMN does not include an access token, the NRF in Serving PLMN may reject the request with a 401 Unauthorized as specified in clause 6.7.3 of 3GPP TS 29.500 [x].